MicrosoftDocs/cloud-adoption-framework/docs/scenarios/generative-ai/secure.md

 ---
 title: Securing generative AI in Azure
-description: Learn how to secure generative AI in Azure by following the shared responsibility model, securing your data and models, and protecting and recovering your data. ms.author: tozimmergren
+description: Learn how to secure generative AI by following the secure considerations from the Cloud Adoption Framework. ms.author: tozimmergren
 author: Zimmergren
 ms.date: 05/30/2024